DockYard/ember-cli-deploy-compress/README.md

 This plugins is more or less the fusion of [ember-cli-deploy-gzip](https://github.com/ember-cli-deploy/ember-cli-deploy-gzip) and [ember-cli-deploy-brotli](https://github.com/mfeckie/ember-cli-deploy-brotli) that smartly uses your matrix of supported browsers in `config/targets.js` and the information from [caniuse.com](https://caniuse.com/#feat=brotli) to decide the best compression automatically.

+When brotli is supported you tipically get around ~17% reduction on the file size of the average javascript files, and even bigger in html and css files.

 ## What is an ember-cli-deploy plugin?

 A plugin is an addon that can be executed as a part of the ember-cli-deploy pipeline.
 A plugin will implement one or more of the ember-cli-deploy's pipeline hooks.